What is inflation and how does it affect you?

 Will inflation continue to fall this year?

 The Bank of England says its first priority is to keep inflation at 2%.
-As of March, it sat at 3.2%.
 Forecasters expect inflation could fall rapidly this year.
-The Oxford Economics consultancy and analysts at Investec and Deutsche Bank have predicted that CPI will drop below 2% within a few months, while ING Group goes further, expecting the rate to plunge to 1.5% in May.
+The Oxford Economics consultancy and analysts at Investec and Deutsche Bank have predicted that CPI will drop below 2%, but ING Group reckons it could rise again slightly to 2.5% later this year.

-Looking further ahead, the Office for Budget Responsibility (OBR) reckons we could see inflation below 2% for much of 2025.
-In its report accompanying the Spring Budget, it said inflation had “receded more quickly” than expected since its Autumn Statement calculations.
+In its report accompanying the Spring Budget, the Office for Budget Responsibility (OBR) said inflation had “receded more quickly” than expected since its Autumn Statement calculations.
 It says its central forecast now has CPI inflation dropping to an average of 2.2% over the course of 2024, and 1.5% over the duration of 2025, before it climbs back towards the Bank of England’s 2% target.

 However, the OBR also highlighted the risk of an escalation in the Middle East in its forecasts.
 Although it expects the Red Sea crisis to cause a small 0.2 percentage point upward movement in inflation, a wider conflict could see the headline rate climb back towards 6%.
 This would be mostly due to an expected surge in wholesale energy prices.

 Another fly in the ointment is wage growth.
 While pay rises are a good thing for our wallets, the Bank of England fears they can fuel inflation as they may boost people's spending power.
-According to the most recent wage data, wages grew 2.1% in real-terms once the CPI was taken into account.
+According to the most recent official wage growth data, salaries are still rising rapidly.

 The Bank of England has itself said that inflation could drop to 2% in the spring “for a short while”, though is likely to increase after that.
 It has repeatedly raised interest rates over the past 18 months to try and tackle stubbornly high inflation.
-The base rate is now at 5.25% - a 16-year high - and may stay at this rate for a bit longer given inflation is proving to be sticky.
+The base rate is now at 5.25% - a 16-year high - and may stay at this rate for a bit longer due to the general election and the stickiness of some aspects of inflation, like the rate of services price hikes.

 How does inflation affect you?